 United States – E-commerce and Big Data: Merger Control

-Digital markets and big data are fashionable topics these days, not only in the antitrust community, but also in the mainstream media and among politicians, and increasingly as part of a debate about merger control policy and industry consolidation.
-In Europe, antitrust enforcement officials and legislators seem increasingly receptive to merger complaints and theories of harm based on the aggregation or use of data sets.
-For example, in a speech about competition and big data, European Commissioner for Competition Margrethe Vestager stated:
+Digital markets and big data are fashionable topics these days, not only in the antitrust community, but also in the mainstream media and among politicians.
+They are also increasingly part of a debate about merger control policy and industry consolidation.

-Similar schools of thought have been emerging in the US, initiated in circles sometimes referred to as the New Brandeisians.
+In the United States, there are schools of thought receptive to the idea of merger complaints or theories of harm based on the aggregation or use of data sets, initiated in circles sometimes referred to as the New Brandeisians.
 Some among them have argued, for example, that large companies can use data as a ‘radar system’ to ‘track competitive threats shortly after they take off’ and then ‘acquire new entrants before they become significant competitive threats’.
 Politicians in those circles have proposed what they call ‘Better Deal’ legislation to change the standard of US merger review.
-In particular, their bill proposes both to reduce the burden of proof on the agencies to intervene in mergers with anticompetitive potential, and to shift the burden of proof to the parties to prove that a merger will not be anticompetitive in cases of large-size mergers and mergers that cause significant increases in market concentration.
+In particular, their bill proposes both to: reduce the burden of proof on the agencies to intervene in mergers with anticompetitive potential; and to shift the burden of proof to the parties to prove that a merger will not be anticompetitive in cases of large-size mergers and mergers that cause significant increases in market concentration.
 The bill also proposes to broaden merger reviews to include considerations other than price, like wages and employee welfare.
 Notably, although the bill would change merger review for all industries, it is also clearly intended to address big data issues in digital markets; the bill’s proponents explain, for example, that ‘in an increasingly data-driven society, merger standards must explicitly consider the ways in which control of consumer data can be used to stifle competition or jeopardise consumer privacy’.

 On the other hand, several enforcement officials at the FTC and the Department of Justice (DOJ) have expressed scepticism about antitrust theories of harm based on being too big generally, and aggregation of large user data sets specifically.
-DOJ Antitrust Chief Makan Delrahim recently cautioned antitrust enforcers not to penalise success of digital platforms and, in what many view as a direct response to Senator Elizabeth Warren’s (Democratic Senator of Massachusetts and candidate to be the Democratic presidential nominee) proposal to break up big tech companies based on a US$25 billion global revenue threshold alone, Delrahim reportedly gave the following remarks at a March 2019 Telecom Policy Conference:
+DOJ Antitrust Chief Makan Delrahim has cautioned antitrust enforcers not to penalise success of digital platforms and, in what many view as a direct response to Senator Elizabeth Warren’s (Democratic Senator of Massachusetts) proposal to break up big tech companies based on a US$25 billion global revenue threshold alone, Delrahim reportedly gave the following remarks at a March 2019 Telecom Policy Conference:

 Thus, whether merger enforcement activity on these issues ultimately will materially change in the US remains to be seen.